samora/ng-launchpad/README.md

 `bower install` will be run automatically after `npm install`.

-To make sure everything is working run:
+To make sure everything is working:

 ```sh
 $ gulp watch